davidOnaolapo/pulumi-env/apps/enabling/app/README.md

 ## Available Script

-In the project directory, you can runz
+In the project directory, you can runm

 ### `npm start`